jlund/actually-automatic/README.md

 The reply from [Craig Federighi](https://www.apple.com/leadership/craig-federighi/) (which exists in the form of a screenshot, not in any official documentation) states that iOS updates are rolled out incrementally and that automatic updates begin "1-4 weeks later (after we've received feedback on the update)."

-For users in high-risk environments or professions, "1-4 weeks later" could feel approximately 1-4 weeks too late.
+For users and organizations who care about security, "1-4 weeks later" could feel approximately 1-4 weeks too late.

 ### Shouldn't people be given the option to get notified about new updates right away?

-A staged roll-out strategy (that can take up to 4 weeks!) makes a bit of sense when introducing new features.
-Let the enthusiasts who habitually check for updates in the Settings app kick the tires for a bit first, and then start a full-scale roll-out after responding to their feedback and making any necessary adjustments.
+A staged roll-out strategy (that can take up to 4 weeks!) might make a bit of sense when introducing new features.
+Let the enthusiasts who habitually check for updates in the Settings app kick the tires first, and then start a full-scale roll-out after responding to their feedback and making any necessary adjustments.

 The problem, of course, is that Apple oftentimes deploys fixes for critical security vulnerabilities right alongside new features in the same release.
-A month-long staged roll-out process arguably doesn't make much sense for something like a use-after-free vulnerability that places millions of users and their data at risk of compromise.
+A month-long staged roll-out process arguably doesn't make much sense for a security fix that could help protect millions of users and their data.

 Apple could easily add an additional toggle to the existing Automatic Updates settings page (e.g. "Notify When Available") and this entire project would no longer be necessary.